elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-main-differences-in-brain-structure-and-function-between-the-two-hemispheres.md

 url: /learn/psychology/questions/what-are-the-main-differences-in-brain-structure-and-function-between-the-two-hemispheres
 score: -1.0
 related_article1:
-    id: 164573
+    id: 164566
-    title: How do divided visual field techniques and dichotic listening contribute to our understanding of hemispheric specialization?
+    title: >-
+        What is the role of the notochord in neural tube formation?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-divided-visual-field-techniques-and-dichotic-listening-contribute-to-our-understanding-of-hemispheric-specialization
+    url: /learn/psychology/questions/what-is-the-role-of-the-notochord-in-neural-tube-formation
 related_article2:
-    id: 164566
+    id: 164571
-    title: What is the role of the notochord in neural tube formation?
+    title: >-
+        How does the right hemisphere contribute to melodic recognition and global processing?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-the-notochord-in-neural-tube-formation
+    url: /learn/psychology/questions/how-does-the-right-hemisphere-contribute-to-melodic-recognition-and-global-processing
 related_article3:
-    id: 164569
+    id: 164581
-    title: How does the presentation of stimuli to different visual fields affect hemispheric response in split-brain patients?
+    title: >-
+        What is the role of the Sonic Hedgehog protein in early embryonic development?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-presentation-of-stimuli-to-different-visual-fields-affect-hemispheric-response-in-splitbrain-patients
+    url: /learn/psychology/questions/what-is-the-role-of-the-sonic-hedgehog-protein-in-early-embryonic-development
 related_article4:
-    id: 164576
+    id: 164578
-    title: How is reaction time used to measure cognitive processing in neurologically intact individuals?
+    title: >-
+        What anatomical differences exist between the frontal and occipital lobes in terms of lateralization of brain functions?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-reaction-time-used-to-measure-cognitive-processing-in-neurologically-intact-individuals
+    url: /learn/psychology/questions/what-anatomical-differences-exist-between-the-frontal-and-occipital-lobes-in-terms-of-lateralization-of-brain-functions
 related_article5:
-    id: 164576
+    id: 164579
-    title: How is reaction time used to measure cognitive processing in neurologically intact individuals?
+    title: >-
+        How does the corpus callosum affect the speed of information transfer between hemispheres?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-reaction-time-used-to-measure-cognitive-processing-in-neurologically-intact-individuals
+    url: /learn/psychology/questions/how-does-the-corpus-callosum-affect-the-speed-of-information-transfer-between-hemispheres
 ---

 &nbsp;